ChrissieDk/crg-assessment/README.md

 ## Features

 - View timeline items in a responsive grid layout
-- Filter items by category using a dropdown menu
-- Search items by date
+- Search items by date or category
 - Audio playback functionality
 - Infinite scroll loading
 - Responsive design for mobile and desktop
 - Modern UI with Tailwind CSS
+- Caching of data to ensure great user experience and limit delays

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Node.js (v16 or higher)
 - npm (v7 or higher)

 ## Installation

 1. Clone the repository:

 ```bash
 git clone [repository-url]
 cd CRG-assessment
 ```

 2. Install dependencies:

 ```bash
 npm install
 ```